-Darjeeling is a happening tourist destination of West Bengal since the time British connected it with the Darjeeling Himalayan Railway.
+Darjeeling is a happening tourist destination in West Bengal since the time British connected it with the Darjeeling Himalayan Railway.
 Choosing a nice place to stay in Darjeeling can be challenging as you have all kinds of options.
 We chose to stay at Mayfair Darjeeling as we had already experienced their hospitality at Mayfair Gangtok.
-And were happy with the aura of divinity and the aesthetic taste of their property.
+And we’re happy with the aura of divinity and the aesthetic taste of their property.
 We were even happier when we checked out of Mayfair Darjeeling.

 Here is why you should choose them for your stay in Darjeeling:

 The bibliophile in me could not have been happier when I saw a library at Mayfair Darjeeling inspired by and dedicated to the Sherpa Tenzing Norgay.
 Tenzing, as we know, was one of the first persons to climb the Mount Everest.
 His Samadhi is not too far from the hotel on the grounds of Himalayan Mountaineering Institute.

 The beautifully designed library has walls full of Sherpa Tenzing’s pictures.
 If you spend some time, you can feel his journey through these pictures.
 There is a frame with newspapers cuttings talking about his unprecedented journey.
 Another frame contains a stone from Mount Everest that was gifted by his family to the Sh Dilip Ray, owner of Mayfair Darjeeling.
 There is an ice axe in another frame.
 There are films on mountaineering that you can sit and watch right there with your friends or take them to watch in the comfort of your room.